We Savored the flavor of the East Village in Downtown Tulsa!

 Info and Sponsorships: Amy at firstname.lastname@example.org or Carla at email@example.com

-The evening kicks off at the OKPOP/MOJO Stage at 3rd & Lansing with the ever popular Rogues Five from Sand Springs playing songs from
+The 2017 evening kicked off at the OKPOP/MOJO Stage at 3rd & Lansing with the ever popular Rogues Five from Sand Springs played songs from

 the Beatles, Rolling Stones and more.
-The Rogues Five is Jamie’s first band.
-That will be followed by Ann Bell, high priestess of soul and the Tulsa Sound,
+The Rogues Five was Jamie’s first band.
+Ann Bell, the high priestess of soul and the Tulsa Sound,

-& Friends with an all gospel choir.
-She will blow us out of the streets with an array of old gospel songs and one or two more of her current works.
+& Friends with an all gospel choir played.
+She will blew us out of the streets with an array of old gospel songs and one or two more of her current works.

-Next is the New Orleans street style of The Subdudes, an American roots rock group from New Orleans.
+Next up were the New Orleans street style of The Subdudes, an American roots rock group from New Orleans.
 Their music blends folk, swamp pop,